NCAR/ncar-spack/doc/site_customizations.md

 Some software are also listed as *core_specs*, which simply means that they should appear in the "core" category even if they were compiled with a non-OS compiler.

-### The `common` repository
+### The `ncar.hpcd` repository
 Spack provides a `builtin` repository of packages that contains thousands of package install recipes.
 It should be used if possible.
-However, there are some packages that are unique to NCAR (e.g., compiler wrappers; gufiwrappers), and so a custom repository named `common` is added to our environments.
+However, there are some packages that are unique to NCAR (e.g., compiler wrappers; gufiwrappers), and so a custom repository named `ncar.hpcd` is added to our environments.

 Unfortunately, some packages may also need editing to support unique features/quirks on our systems.
-The `common` repository should take precedence over `builtin` in these cases, but it's good to check with `spack spec -N`.
-Currently, Open MPI is one such example, as the `builtin` version does not link with libsec, and so it fails to configure with PBS integration.
-The version in `common` has been modified to find and link libsec properly.
+The `ncar.hpcd` repository should take precedence over `builtin` in these cases, but it's good to check with `spack spec -N`.
+Be careful about superseding common packages like *mpi* providers and compilers, as future changes can cause whole segments of the software tree to be rebuilt.